supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 ![civcon.jpg](/civcon.jpg)

 With time, the map starts to brighten up.
 It is so much easier to work when you know your surroundings, tools and resources.
 One road connects to another, things start to make sense.
 We wouldn't have this civilization if we didn't bravely work with the uncertain.

+> Sometimes, the greatest benefits comes from just knowing that "this thing exists"

 *18.12.2020*